 On this webpage students can find information about scholarships available at the Graduate School of Social Sciences, the University of Amsterdam, and through the Nuffic Grantfinder.
 Please note that all information on scholarships, including deadlines, is subject to change.

 The University of Amsterdam aims to attract the world's brightest students to its international classrooms.
 As from September 2007, outstanding students from outside the European Economic Area can apply for an Amsterdam Merit Scholarship.

 In 2014, a new prestigious scholarship programme was launched, targeting exceptionally talented Master’s students from outside Europe.
 The AES is a full scholarship of €25,000 (covering tuition and living expenses) for one academic year with the possibility of extension for a second year (for two-year Master’s programmes).

-The Graduate School of Social Sciences provides 5 Orange Tulip Scholarships through the NESO offices in Brazil, China, Indonesia, Russia and India.
+The Graduate School of Social Sciences provides 3 Orange Tulip Scholarships through the NESO offices in Brazil, Indonesia and Russia.
 The scholarship equals the tuition fee.

 For more information check the NESO websites or the Nuffic website in the Netherlands.

 Succesful candidates are fully accepted in the master programme of their choice, and apply both at the NESO office and through the online application form below 15 January 2020 23:59 CET the latest.